 If you've been hopping with us for awhile, you know we frogs like to visit theme parks when crowds are at their lowest.
 OK, really, who doesn't?
 When it comes to hitting the slopes, we're no different.
 We like to pick the best time to ski so that there is plenty of powder and we're not having to fight for space on the slopes or afterwards at the après spot.

-With a shorter season, families don't have quite as many options when deciding the best time to ski — but overall there are better times than others.
+With a shorter season, families don't have quite as many options when deciding the best time to ski — but overall, there are better times than others.
 Just like with theme parks, kids' school schedules and holidays are the biggest predictors of crowd levels — and prices!
 If you can schedule your ski trip around times when the tadpoles are in school, you'll find fewer crowds, more hotel availability and better rates.
-Now that we're selling discount hotels and passes to some of the top family-friendly ski resorts in the U.S., we thought it would be a most excellent time to talk about the best time to ski in Colorado, Utah and Lake Tahoe, Calif.
+With working remotely or online education, you just might find yourself with more travel flexibility this year to take advantage of the best times to ski.
+Now that we're selling discount hotels and lift tickets and passes to some of the top family-friendly ski resorts in the U.S., we thought it would be a most excellent time to talk about the best time to ski in Colorado, Utah and Lake Tahoe.
 Let's go!

 Busiest Times to Ski

-Before we get into the specific best dates for the 2017-2018 season, we'd like to talk more generally about the busiest times to ski.
-These are the days after Christmas and through the New Year, around Martin Luther King Jr. Day and President's Day.
-Generally these three times are considered peak season.
-Spring break is also a popular time to hit the slopes, but because it varies by school district, it isn't always considered peak peak season.
-The week of Christmas is also a busy time and an especially expensive time for booking a hotel, but it's not quite as busy as these others.
+Before we get into the specific best dates for the 2021-2022 season, we'd like to talk more generally about the busiest times to ski.
+These are the days after Christmas and through the New Year, around Martin Luther King Jr. Day and Presidents Day.
+Generally, these three times are considered peak season.
+Spring break is a popular time to hit the slopes, as well, but because it varies by school district, it isn't always considered peak peak season.
+The week leading up to Christmas is also a busy time (and an especially expensive time for booking a hotel), but it's not quite as busy as these others.